-The applicant has resolved some of the major issues raised by staff and the Commission by simplifying the street-facing façades, notably by removing the red cementitious panel areas that broke the order of the building.
-As such, the building now has a very clean presentation, with exterior cladding materials applied, for the most part, in a systematic way.
-For instance, lap siding is now proposed to be limited almost entirely within the recessed balcony and stoops areas.
-However, the current drawings show the lap siding to be applied to the rooftop boiler room and the rooftop portion of the south stair tower which staff feels is inappropriate and recalls the applicant being directed away from such application.
-Staff would suggest that these two areas be revised to stucco to match the areas below these portions of the building.
+The applicant has resolved some of the major issues raised by staff and the Commission during the design review process, simplifying the street-facing façades, notably by removing the originally-proposed red cementitious panel areas that broke the order of the building.
+As such, the building now has a very clean presentation, with exterior cladding materials applied in a systematic way.
+For instance, horizontal siding is now proposed to be limited almost entirely within the recessed balcony and stoops areas.
+This quideline is met.